r3cebarnett/publix-coupon-clipper/README.md

 # publix-coupon-clipper
 ## What
 I just wanted to make it easy to get my Publix coupons because I can't be bothered to scan a QR code at the store.
-I would've handled login for you and made the whole operation headless but there is some bot detection on Publix's login portal.
-I had tried on the Python end Selenium, and then Undetected Chrome, but both were detected.
-I then went to the Javascript side after reading some internet discussion mentioning better success with `puppeteer` with `extra` and `stealth`.
-Alas, also no dice.
-I'm no expert on this by any means so maybe someone will have a better idea on how to get around it.
+There are two approaches in this repo:
+1. Python (preferred) using Selenium
+2. Javascript (legacy) using Puppeteer.

 ## How
+### Python
+1. (preferably in a venv) `python -m pip install -r requirements.txt`
+2. `python main.py`
+3. Update the generated `config.json` with your Publix login information
+4. `python main.py`
+5. Hopefully save some money, times are hard out there.

+### Javascript (node.js)
 1. Clone the repository
 2. In the project root, `npm install`
 3. Ensure `ts-node` is installed via `npm install -g ts-node`